TechCrunch: Equifax Hack-Checking Web Site Is Returning Random Results - Slashdot

 It should surprise nobody that Equifax is using this crisis event to skim cash.

-Beware of TrustID (Score:3)
+Beware of TrustID (Score:2, Informative)

 According to my sources, a condition for enrolling is giving up your right to participate in a class action suit against Equifax.
 At least, read the fine print before signing up.